How I Make Money on eBay, Vinted and Etsy

 I use them to generate steady monthly income.

-I measure marketplace models against simple benchmarks:
+I measure my business against some simple benchmarks:

 • £500+/month to prove the stock and pricing work